Toronto Internet Exchange

 The Toronto Internet Exchange Community (TorIX) is a not-for-profit Internet Exchange Point (IXP) located in a carrier hotel at 151 Front Street West, Equinix's TR2 data centre at 45 Parliament Street and 905 King Street West in Toronto, Ontario, Canada.
 As of March 2021, TorIX has 259 unique autonomous systems representing 285 peer connections and peak traffic rates of 1.344 Tbps, making it the largest IXP in Canada.
 According to Wikipedia's List of Internet Exchange Points by Size, TorIX is the 16th largest IXP in the world in numbers of peers, and 17th in the world in traffic averages.
 The Exchange is organized and run by industry professionals in voluntary capacity.

 Within 151 Front Street, TorIX is accessible within facilities operated by Equinix, Cologix, Neutral Data Centres and Frontier Networks, or available via the building's meet-me-room (MMR), which makes the IX reachable by any organization with a presence in the building.
 At Equinix TR2, TorIX is available to all organizations present there.
 At 905 King Street West, TorIX is accessible via the building meet-me-room.

 History

 TorIX initially started by Bill Campbell and Jason Lixfeld in 1997 the RACO facility in suite 604 at 151 Front Street West.
 In 2003, the exchange began offering gigabit Ethernet.
-In 2008, the Exchange began offering 10GE ports.
-In 2015, 100GE ports began to be offered.
+The Exchange began offering 10 Gigabit Ethernet ports in 2008 and 100 Gigabit Ethernet ports in 2015.

 Architecture

-The exchange is Ethernet-based and currently operates Cisco Nexus switches 9000 series switches.
-Core nodes handle port speeds of GigabitEthernet, 10 Gigabit Ethernet and 100 Gigabit Ethernet, including bonded configurations.
+The exchange is Ethernet-based and currently operates Cisco Nexus 9000 series switches.
+Core nodes handle port speeds of Gigabit Ethernet, 10 Gigabit Ethernet and 100 Gigabit Ethernet, including bonded configurations.
 Peers connect to the Layer 2 fabric using IPv4 & IPv6 addresses provided by TorIX to communicate with each other using the BGP routing protocol.
 Single-mode fiber is the only physical connection media supported.